didiersmith/steve/chapters/statist-infiltrators.md

 "Beats me.
 If anyone knew, he'd probably be stoned to death."

 Stacy II thanked the vendor and walked away, mulling over this newfound information.
 Finally, a lead!
 Her mind was a wrestling match between emotion and logic.
-On the one hand, the deep, primordial regions of her soul ached to find the man responsible for her mother's death and torture him, cutting off bits of his body and feeding them to him until he begged for death.
+On the one hand, the deep, primordial regions of her soul ached to find the man responsible for her mother's death and torture him - crucifying him to office furniture and throwing darts at him until he begged for death.
 On the other hand, she could use the help of a 'statist mastermind', particularly one who understood the inner workings of the PR.

 Dragging a protesting Filbert down the street, she quieted her mind enough to form a coherent internal monologue and summoned her mom.

-******
+---

 Her mom gave up on the search almost immediately, and handed the problem over to Russell.

 "You need to give me more to go on than that," Russell explained. "'Xavier's prisoner, who sentenced Stacy to death and also briefly invaded the Terrarium' isn't a valid search term."

 "What more do you want?"
-Stacy II asked, exasperated.
-For an alleged genius, he was having an awful lot of trouble executing a simple search.
-"There can't be that many people who fit that description!"
+Stacy II asked.
+For an alleged genius, Russell was having an awful lot of trouble executing a simple search.

 "The search engine only takes descriptions of their present state.
 I can filter by their name, height, weight, etc."